-Easy German Books for Beginners11 Simple Novels
+Easy German Books for Beginners

 Have you yet begun to test your German skills, with some German reading?
 We have selected 11 easy German books, for beginners, looking to dip their toes in the curious world of German literature.